First-time buyer mortgages

 A repayment mortgage is where you pay back both the capital (the amount you initially borrowed) and the interest with each monthly payment.
 It means that by the time your mortgage ends, you’ll have paid off the total loan.

-An interest-only mortgage pays only the interest on your loan each month, but none of the original capital borrowed.
-At the end of the mortgage term, you still owe the lender the original loan and you’ll need to show how you intent to pay that back.
+With an interest-only mortgage, you only pay the interest on your loan each month and none of the original capital borrowed.
+At the end of the mortgage term, you still owe the lender the original loan and you’ll need to show how you intend to pay that back.

 Should I consider a longer-term mortgage?

-While the standard length (or term) of a mortgage is 25 years, an increasing number of mortgage lenders are offering longer-term mortgages – some up to 35 years.
+The standard length (or term) of a mortgage is 25 years.
+However, an increasing number of mortgage lenders are offering longer-term mortgages – some up to 35 or even 40 years.

-Be aware that while your monthly repayments will be lower with a longer-term mortgage, you’ll be paying back a lot more in interest overall.
+When considering a longer-term mortgage, be aware that while your monthly repayments will be lower, you’ll be paying back a lot more in interest overall.

 Like this?